History of printing in East Asia: Comparison of woodblock and movable type

 This system worked well when the run was large.
 Wang Zhen's initial project to produce 100 copies of a 60,000 character gazetteer of the local district was produced in less than a month.
 But for the smaller runs typical of the time it was not such an improvement.
 A reprint required resetting and re-proofreading, unlike the wooden block system where it was feasible to store the blocks and reuse them.
 Individual wooden characters didn't last as long as complete blocks.
 When metal type was introduced it was harder to produce aesthetically pleasing type by the direct carving method.

 It is unknown whether metal movable types used from the late 15th century in China were cast from moulds or carved individually.
 Even if they were cast, there were not the economies of scale available with the small number of different characters used in an alphabetic system.
 The wage for engraving on bronze was many times that for carving characters on wood and a set of metal type might contain 200,000–400,000 characters.
 Additionally, the ink traditionally used in Chinese printing, typically composed of pine soot bound with glue, didn't work well with the tin originally used for type.

 As a result of all this, movable type was initially used by government offices which needed to produce large number of copies and by itinerant printers producing family registers who would carry perhaps 20,000 pieces of wooden type with them and cut any other characters needed locally.
 But small local printers often found that wooden blocks suited their needs better.

 Mechanical presses

 Mechanical presses were then invented by Europeans.
-Instead, printing remained an unmechanized, laborious process with pressing the back of the paper onto the inked block by manual "rubbing" with a hand tool.
+Instead, printing in East Asia remained an unmechanized, laborious process with pressing the back of the paper onto the inked block by manual "rubbing" with a hand tool.
 In Korea, the first printing presses were introduced as late as 1881–83, while in Japan, after an early but brief interlude in the 1590s, Gutenberg's printing press arrived in Nagasaki in 1848 on a Dutch ship.